 A chance of Basking and Blue Sharks, Blue Marlin and Ocean Sunfish (Mola mola).

-One winter roost of Monarch butterflies, at Natural Bridges SB in Santa Cruz on the north shore of Monterey Bay, contained 8000 individuals in 2016 (way down from as many as 100,000 in the past).
+One winter roost of Monarch butterflies, at Natural Bridges State Beach in Santa Cruz on the north shore of Monterey Bay, contained 8000 individuals in 2016 (way down from as many as 100,000 in the past).
 They are usually present from mid-October to mid-February but leave in January some winters.
 November is the best time to visit.

 Coast Redwood (Sequoia sempervirens), the tallest tree species in the world, reaching a record height of 115.5 m (379 ft); Giant Sequoia (Sequoiadendron giganteum), the largest tree species in the world; and Bristlecone Pine (Pinus longaeva), the oldest tree species in North America, many over 4500 years old.

 Muir Woods NM The tallest trees in the world, Coast Redwoods, grow here.

 Yosemite Valley This is one of the most beautiful places in the world.
 The scenery is stunning, thanks to the massive rock formations adorned by waterfalls (which usually reach peak flow in May-June, and which may be dry by August).
 Along the 13 km (8 mile) long valley sheer granite walls rise up from the flat valley floor for 910 m (3000 ft) at El Capitan, with the 188 m (617 ft) Bridalveil Fall opposite, and at the head of the valley Half Dome, with a sheer rock wall of 670 m (2200 ft), rises 1444 m (4738 ft) above the valley floor.
 In keeping with the scale of the landscape the largest trees in the world, Giant Sequoias, grow in nearby Mariposa Grove.